 The following are staff qualifications for childcare center providers:

-- High school diploma or ROP program enrollment at an accredited high school
+• High school graduate or enrolled in an ROP at an accredited high school

 Childcare center capacity requirements